UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 1. Push new Chapter 1 changes to chapter-01 branch

-![Push New Changes to New Chapter-01 Branch](Images/push_ch_1_to_ch_1_branch.png){width= 55% .border
+![Push New Changes to New Chapter-01 Branch](Images/push_ch_1_to_ch_1_branch.png){width= 55% .border}
-fig-alt=“Cropped image of bottom left corder of GitHub Desktop screen where description ‘Create and complete chapter 1’ is given and blue ‘Commit 1 file to chapter-01’ button is visible at the bottom.”}
+fig-alt=“Cropped image of bottom left corder of GitHub Desktop screen where description ‘Create and complete chapter 1’ is given and blue ‘Commit 1 file to chapter-01’ button is visible at the bottom.”

 2. Publish the new chapter-01 branch

 ![Publish the chapter-01 Branch](Images/publish_ch_1_branch.png){width=
-55% .border fig-alt=“GitHub Desktop screen where blue ‘Publish branch’ button is present and circled in red.”}
+55% .border} fig-alt=“GitHub Desktop screen where blue ‘Publish branch’ button is present and circled in red.”

 3. Create a pull request

 ![Create a Pull Request](Images/create_pull_request.png){width= 55%
-.border fig-alt=“GitHub Desktop screen after committing changes to new branch, prompted to click ‘Create Pull Request’ button in blue.”}
+.border} fig-alt=“GitHub Desktop screen after committing changes to new branch, prompted to click ‘Create Pull Request’ button in blue.”

 You will be relocated to the **GitHub browser**.